datacamp/courses-introduction-to-python/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## Extend a list

 Next to changing elements a list, you sure want to be able to add elements to it, right?

-This is dead simple: use the `+` operator:
+You can use the `+` operator:

 ```
 x = ["a", "b", "c", "d"]
 y = x + ["e", "f"]
 ```

-After updating some elements in the `areas` list, you realize that you forgot to mention some parts of your house.
-Can you add the necessary data?
+You just won the lottery, awesome!
+You decide to build a poolhouse and a garage.
+Can you add the information to the `areas` list?

 *** =instructions
 - Use the `+` operator to paste the list `["poolhouse", 24.5]` to the end of the `areas` list.
 Store the resulting list as `areas_1`.